Freezer Breakfast Burritos make mornings on the go easy! Heat in the microwave from frozen and in minutes you have a hearty and delicious meal!

 - Place the burrito on a microwave-safe plate and cook on the defrost setting for 2 minutes.
 Now cook the burrito on full power for 45 seconds to 1 minute, depending on the size of your burrito.
 Just give it a few more seconds if the filling isn’t warmed through.

-You can grab either fresh or frozen diced potatoes; the fresh are usually found in the butcher department.
+You can grab either fresh or frozen diced potatoes; the fresh version is usually found in the butcher department.
 Cook according to the package directions.
 This is also a great way to use up leftover baked potatoes!

 - Category: Breakfast / Brunch